mikehostetler/amplify/core/readme.md

 Subscribe to a message.

 * `topic`: Name of the message to subscribe to.
-Can be either a single topic (e.g. - "bacon") or a space-delimited list of topics (e.g. - "bacon" "sizzle" "foo" "bar").
+Can be either a single topic (e.g. - "bacon") or a space-delimited list of topics (e.g. - "bacon sizzle foo bar").
 Providing a space-delimited list of topics will create separate subscriptions for each topic, using the same callback.
 * [`context`]: What `this` will be when the callback is invoked.
 * `callback`: Function to invoke when the message is published.
 * [`priority`]: Priority relative to other subscriptions for the same message.
 Lower values have higher priority.
 Default is 10.